r-thomson/Discord-Custom-Emoji-Counter/README.md

 ## Usage

 To invoke the bot on a server, just @mention the bot while it is running.
+Optionally, you can append the following flags, separated by spaces.

+* `norepeats` Only count one of each type of emoji per message
+* `sorted` Sort the output from most to least used

 The bot can only scan for messages on channels that it has permission to read.